oxylus-tech/django-caps/docs/source/guide/90-capability-vs-acl.rst

     - Capability-based systems are ideal for distributed, decentralized, and microservices-based environments, where flexibility, delegation, and security are key.
     - ACL-based systems are better suited for traditional enterprise IT environments, where strict identity-based access control is needed.

-    This however still can be usable for object permissions by providing references for groups instead of users.
+    This however still can be usable for object permissions by providing accesses for groups instead of users.